erik-brockbank/rps/README.md

 - Visit `http://localhost:3000/index.html` or `http://localhost:3000/index.html?&mode=test` for test version (writes a file prepended with `TEST_...` for easy debugging)
 - For dyad version, open two browser tabs and visit the links above in each to play against yourself!

-### Single play against a bot
+### Single play against a static bot
 - Visit `http://localhost:3000/index.html?&ver=2` or `http://localhost:3000/index.html?&ver=2&mode=test` for test version (same as above)
+- For static bot version, the server chooses the bot strategy at random from among the strategies outlined in `/lib/server_constants.js:BOT_STRATEGY_SET` and prints the strategy out at runtime

+### Single play against an adaptive bot
+- Visit `http://localhost:3000/index.html?&ver=3` or `http://localhost:3000/index.html?&ver=3&mode=test` for test version (same as above)
-- For single bot version, the server chooses the bot strategy at random from among the strategies outlined in `/lib/server_constants.js` and prints the strategy out at runtime
+- For adaptive bot version, the server chooses the bot strategy at random from among the strategies outlined in `/lib/server_constants.js:ADAPTIVE_BOT_STRATEGY_SET` and prints the strategy out at runtime

 ### Admin functions
 - Visit `http://localhost:3000/admin` to view the state of games currently in play (helpful when running this as an experiment)